go4tech-au/cloud-internal-devops/README.md

 Access the app again by hitting refresh on the web tab, or heroku open to open it in a web tab.

-If everithing goes good you have learnt the basic step about how to start the DevOps journey building an application based on a Platform as a Service cloud solution!! congratulations!!!
+If everything goes good you have learnt the basic step about how to start the DevOps journey building an application based on a Platform as a Service cloud solution!! congratulations!!!